GhostKellz/flare/docs/examples.md

 # Examples

-Real-world examples of using Flare for configuration management with schema validation and TOML support.
+Real-world examples of using Flare for configuration management with schema validation, array support, CLI integration, and Flash framework compatibility.

 ## Basic TOML Configuration